 Numbers are redacted if they're between 12 and 19 digits long.
 Most bank card numbers are within this range.

 The original credit card number isn't simply masked in the UI but completely redacted from logs and database entries.
 It's kept in memory only long enough to check it.
 The only exceptions to this are MIME-encoded emails and custom ticket fields in suspended tickets, but these two exceptions will be removed in the near future.

 A tag is automatically added to tickets with redacted credit card numbers.
 You can create a view to see all tickets with this tag in one place.

 To start redacting credit card numbers

-- Select the Enabled checkbox in the Automatic Redaction section.
+- On the Zendesk Support tab, select the Enabled checkbox in the Automatic Redaction section.

 To list the tickets with redacted credit card numbers

 - Create a view of tickets that contain the tag '"system_credit_card_redaction."